High School Art

 Exploring Art II uses the knowledge and skills from Exploring Art 1 and incorporates them into each project.
 Many mediums are explored: watercolor, linoleum block printing, oil pastels, and wire sculptures as well as incorporating technology.
 Students are responsible for compositions on most projects.

 High School Drawing class is for students who love to draw.
 They already know how to represent form and see the value.
 This class focuses on student chosen composition and various media – charcoal (white and black), pointillism, pen techniques, chalk pastel, and Prismacolor.

 Independent Study classes are offered for students who have completed all other visual art classes offered.
 Focus is on completing a portfolio for the college application process.

 Middle School Art

 Sixth grade students are introduced to the glossary of art – the elements and principles of design.
 All students need this foundation to understand the components of art and to create a balanced, more complex composition.
-They also learn to draw from the smallest line, a dot, to real objects in front of them to a still life.
+They also learn to draw from the smallest line, a dot, to real objects in front of them to still life.
 Once this is accomplished they learn how to add value to the drawing.
-The final unit of study is color.
-Primary, secondary, tertiary, complimentary, warm/cool color groups and tint, tone and shade.
+The final unit of study in color.
+Primary, secondary, tertiary, complementary, warm/cool color groups and tint, tone, and shade.
 The students use this knowledge to complete an acrylic painting.
 While completing the painting the students will learn different techniques needed to paint large areas and more detailed areas as well as creating space.
-Most importantly students will be free to be themselves, learn problem¬ solving skills, practice observing and making decisions based on these observations.
+Most importantly students will be free to be themselves, learn problem¬ solving skills, practice observing, and making decisions based on these observations.